Behind the Scenes: Mechanistic Interpretability of LoRA-adapted Whisper for Speech Emotion Recognition

 \subsection{Singular Value Decomposition Analysis}

-To investigate the intrinsic dimensionality and learning dynamics of LoRA, we conduct a comprehensive SVD analysis on its low-rank matrices across all layers.
-The ``LoRA (mean)" is computed by averaging the singular values from all attention heads and all layers, providing a global perspective on its learning dynamics.
-By comparing a trained LoRA model against a randomly initialized counterpart, we analyze how each component concentrates energy within its dominant singular values.
-This analysis reveals a sophisticated division of labor between LoRA's matrices, which develop specialized, complementary roles for compression and reconstruction.
+To investigate the intrinsic dimensionality and learning dynamics of LoRA, we perform SVD on the activation matrices produced by LoRA$_A$ and LoRA$_B$, and on their corresponding gradient matrices, across all layers.
+The ``LoRA (mean)'' is computed by averaging the spectra across layers (and attention heads when applicable), providing a global perspective on learning dynamics.
+Throughout, we use an energy-based effective-rank view: we report how many singular components are required to reach a fixed cumulative energy threshold (90\%), and the reported values can be non-integer due to averaging across layers.
+By comparing a trained LoRA model against a randomly initialized counterpart, we analyze how each component concentrates energy within its dominant singular components.
+This analysis suggests complementary roles between LoRA's components for compression and reconstruction.

-The LoRA$_A$ matrix functions as an adaptive compression encoder, projecting high-dimensional input representations into task-relevant low-dimensional subspaces.
-As shown in its activation spectrum (Figure~\ref{fig:svd_cka}a), the trained LoRA$_A$ exhibits dramatic compression efficiency, requiring only 2.9 singular values to capture 90\% of the energy—a remarkable 5.5$\times$ improvement over the untrained baseline.
-This efficiency is also reflected in its gradient spectrum (Figure~\ref{fig:svd_cka}b), which shows a 1.7$\times$ improvement in concentration, indicating that the training process focuses on identifying optimal directions for feature compression.

-Conversely, the LoRA$_B$ matrix operates as a precision reconstructor.
-Its post-training activation spectrum (Figure~\ref{fig:svd_cka}c) demonstrates even more extreme compression efficiency, with a 10.4$\times$ improvement over the untrained model.
-However, a crucial asymmetry emerges in its gradient dynamics: the trained LoRA$_B$ (Figure~\ref{fig:svd_cka}d) exhibits higher dimensionality than its untrained counterpart, representing a 0.4$\times$ efficiency ratio.
-This counterintuitive pattern reveals that while LoRA$_B$ produces highly compressed forward activations, it deliberately maintains rich gradient diversity during the backward pass to enable fine-grained reconstruction control.

-This complementary learning architecture—where LoRA$_A$ acts as an information compressor and LoRA$_B$ as a precision reconstructor—is a key to LoRA's exceptional efficiency.
-This synergistic specialization ensures both aggressive forward compression and preserved gradient dimensionality, validating that LoRA operates within the intrinsic low-dimensional manifold of the adaptation task.
+LoRA$_A$ acts as a compression branch.
+Compared with random initialization, its trained activation spectrum (Fig.~\ref{fig:svd_cka}a) reaches the 90\% cumulative-energy threshold with only 2.9 singular components on average (5.5$\times$ more concentrated), and its gradients (Fig.~\ref{fig:svd_cka}b) also become more concentrated (1.7$\times$), suggesting optimization focuses on a small set of dominant directions.
+In contrast, LoRA$_B$ acts as a reconstruction branch.
+Compared with random initialization, its activations (Fig.~\ref{fig:svd_cka}c) become strongly concentrated after training (10.4$\times$), while its gradients (Fig.~\ref{fig:svd_cka}d) require more components to reach the same threshold, indicating more dispersed gradient energy and suggesting more diverse update directions.
+Notably, dispersed gradient energy does not imply a higher algebraic rank of $\Delta W$, since updates remain constrained by the low-rank parameterization.

+This complementary learning behavior, where LoRA$_A$ concentrates energy into a low-dimensional subspace while LoRA$_B$ preserves richer gradient diversity, helps explain LoRA's parameter efficiency.
+Overall, the results are consistent with the adaptation being effectively low-dimensional under this task setting.